 - I know there's a new arc and everything (like, the first chapter of it literally came out yesterday), but I'm not taking it into consideration for the moment.
 Kenshin's canon time-skip ending just doesn't sit well with me.
 I don't know why!
 Like I don't know if it's because I'm not on board with Kenshin/Kaoru or if I'm not on board with Kenshin/Kaoru because I don't like the ending lol.
 Weird stuff.

 - The Kyoto arc holds up so, so well.
+The anime does a really good job.
 Especially the first four episodes.
 The way it builds in scope and depth, how each character and event is purposeful, the emotional center of the final technique, and the last episode.
 The music is really good, too.
 (I was going to say that it's just a little repetitive, but perhaps, maybe, possibly that's the side-effect of watching the entire 32 episode arc in 3 days?)

 - The characters I loved from the beginning are still my favorites: Kenshin, Megumi, Misao, Sano.
 As predicted, I feel more kindly towards Kaoru now but I still don't really GET her.
 Saitoh is a lot more entertaining to me this time around.
 Aoshi remains boring and the worst.